-The oil pressure warning lamp lights up red - The oil pressure is too low.
-Stop immediately, taking care not to endanger yourself or other road users in the process, and switch off the engine.
+The coolant temperature warning lamp lights up red - The coolant temperature has reached a critical value.
+Stop immediately (taking care not to endanger yourself or other road users in the process), switch off the engine, allow it to cool down and check the coolant level.